 A crypto token that passes the Howey Test is deemed a Security token.
 Security tokens are designed to represent complete or fractional ownership interests in assets.
-While utility tokens have no limitations on who can send or receive the token, security tokens are subject to many restrictions based on identity, jurisdiction and asset category.
+While utility tokens have no limitations on who can send or receive the token, security tokens are subject to many restrictions based on identity and jurisdiction.

-In the same way that the ERC-20 token standard helped to create the boom in utility tokens, a security token standard will help drive the adoption of security tokens.
+In the same way that the ERC-20 token standard helped to create a boom in utility tokens, a security token standard will help drive the adoption of security tokens.

 In this article, let’s look at the current state of security token standards in the Ethereum ecosystem and each of their approaches to build a self-regulatory governance mechanism for these tokens

 Security tokens offer the benefit of bringing transparency over traditional paper shares through the use of the blockchain and its associated public ledger.
 Security token structure, distribution, or changes that could affect investors are publicly accessible to all on the blockchain.

 Tokenizing private securities also creates opportunities for greater efficiency.
 Blockchains enable trades to occur securely between two parties without a middleman.
 The process and timeline for settlement and clearing of transactions can be condensed significantly, and any reconciliation processes can be greatly simplified.
 Tokenizing private securities has the potential to significantly reduce costs, increase speed of settlement, and improve security.

 Private securities must follow any applicable laws to avoid onerous public filing requirements.
 These laws can require limiting the number of total investors, only allowing specific types of investors (e.g. accredited investors), implementing a holding period, and applying many other rules.